IT CONQUERED

 Part of what almost saves IT CONQUERED THE WORLD is the unintentional humor during what should be the movie's most serious moments.

 Tom: "Claire, what I have to do tonight is difficult enough!
-Your only making it harder!"
+You're only making it harder!"

 Claire: "I want it to be hard!"